ChristianPatton/Binge-Tracker/README.md

 # Binge Tracker
-Allows you to calculate the time it make take you to finish a tv series in days, hours, and minutes.
+Allows you to calculate the time it may take you to finish a tv series in days, hours, and minutes.